Jean-Patrick Abouna

-Jean-Patrick Abouna Ndzana (born 27 September 1990) is a Cameroonian international footballer who plays as a full back for Swiss club FC Grand-Saconnex.
+Jean-Patrick Abouna Ndzana (born 27 September 1990) is a Cameroonian former footballer who played as a full back.

 Club career

 Abouna spent his early career in Cameroon for Authentique de Douala and Astres.
 He left Cameroon for Congolese side Léopards de Dolisie in December 2013.
 He signed for Belarusian club Neman Grodno in 2017.

 Abouna joined Swiss club Olympique de Genève ahead of the 2019–20 season, and Grand-Saconnex later that season.

 International career

 Abouna made his senior debut for the Cameroon national team in 2010.